-Passive soundbars can also be made without built-in amplifier.
-This type of soundbar can be powered by an external amplifier or a typical receiver.
+Passive soundbars can also be made without a built-in amplifier.
+This soundbar can be powered by an external amplifier or a typical receiver.
 Passive soundbars are more expensive because they use premium speakers.
 They are rare, however.

 There is no distinction between high and low wattage amps.
-If you desire a free bass from distortion, you can choose a high-wattage amp.
+You can choose a high-wattage amp if you desire a free bass from distortion.

 The relationship between soundbars and wattage is intertwined.
 A soundbar with watts is also known as a volt/voltage convertor.
 Wattage is the amount of electricity produced.
 It shows how much electricity is being used at any given time.